Why Do People Use Telegram? The US Is Missing Out

 Platform risk is escalating.
 TikTok bans, Instagram algorithm changes, YouTube demonetization — creators who build on rented land keep learning the hard way.
 Telegram does not curate, throttle, or demonetize.
 Your audience is your audience.

 Revenue stays with the creator.
-Patreon takes 5-12%.
+Patreon takes 10-12% plus processing.
 YouTube takes 45% of ad revenue.
 OnlyFans takes 20%.
 Substack takes 10%.
-On Telegram, creators using third-party tools like Paprika pay a flat monthly fee with zero revenue share.
+On Telegram, creators using Paprika pay a flat monthly fee with zero revenue share.
 Every dollar a fan pays goes to the creator (minus payment processing).
 Even Telegram’s native Stars currency pays creators 100% of what fans send — zero commission from the platform.
 If you are weighing Substack against Patreon, our Substack vs Patreon comparison covers the real fee math and the third option most creators overlook.
-And if you are considering leaving Patreon, our Patreon alternative comparison breaks down exactly how much you save with Telegram versus seven other platforms.

 The paid channel model is proven.
 According to recent data, 70% of Telegram channel admins are already generating revenue.
 The infrastructure exists.
 The audience exists.
 US creators are the ones catching up.
 For a step-by-step roadmap, our channel subscriber growth guide covers the tactics that take a channel from zero to thousands of subscribers.

 Privacy resonates with younger audiences.
-Gen Z and Gen Alpha users are increasingly privacy-conscious.
-Telegram’s minimal data collection and independent ownership (no Meta, no Apple, no Google) appeals to audiences tired of being the product.
+According to GWI research, Telegram’s appeal to Gen Z and Millennials centers heavily on privacy and platform independence.
+Telegram’s minimal data collection and independent ownership — no Meta, no Apple, no Google — appeals to audiences tired of being the product.

 Most Americans who have heard of Telegram think it is “like WhatsApp but for privacy.”
 That undersells it by a mile.
-Telegram packs unlimited channels, a full bot API, 2 GB file sharing, topic threads, scheduled messages, and standalone desktop apps into a free platform.
-Here are the features that make it a category of its own.
+Telegram has unlimited-subscriber channels, a full Bot API, 2 GB file transfers, 200,000-member groups, and native AI tools — features that make it a platform, not just a chat app.
+Here is what most US users have never tried.

 Custom bots.
-Telegram’s Bot API is one of the most powerful on any platform.
-Bots can process payments via Stripe, run customer support flows, deliver automated content sequences, moderate groups, and integrate with external services.
+Telegram’s Bot API is one of the most powerful on any messaging platform.
+Bots can process payments via Stripe Checkout, run customer support flows, deliver automated content sequences, moderate groups, and integrate with external services.
 Entire SaaS businesses run through Telegram bots.

 2 GB file sharing.
 Send full-length videos, design files, software builds — anything up to 2 GB per file. iMessage and WhatsApp cap at 100 MB.
 Telegram also stores everything in the cloud, so files are accessible from any device without eating local storage.

 Topics in groups.
-Large groups can organize conversations into topic threads — similar to Discord channels but within a single Telegram group.
-This keeps 200,000-member groups navigable instead of chaotic.
+Large groups organize conversations into topic threads — similar to Discord channels but within a single Telegram group.
+This keeps 200,000-member groups navigable.

 Scheduled messages and silent sending.
 Schedule messages to post at specific times.
 Send messages silently (no notification sound on the recipient’s end).
 Both features are native, no third-party tools needed.